https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 Is it hard to develop a location-based app?

-Successful location-based apps take a lot of hard work to develop and mostly - synergy between the customer, development team and ideally - marketing team.
+Successful location-based apps take a lot of hard work to develop and mostly — synergy between the customer, development team, and, ideally, marketing team.
 Planning, conducting research, and implementing features are only the tip of the iceberg.
-So make sure you think about marketing budget, do proper market research and involve development team into the product creation so they feel more involved and help you with your choices along the way.
+So make sure you think about the marketing budget, do proper market research, and involve the development team in the product creation process, so they feel more involved and help you with your choices along the way.

 Aren't there new, more accurate location data-gathering options?